b43r/inzync/README.md

 ## Command line switches

 ```
 /help            display all possible command line commands
 /job "filename"  Load the job from the given file
+/run             immediately execute the job loaded with the /job parameter
+/silent          do not display any UI while running a job (use together with /job and /run)
 ```